Tapping Local Media for Grassroots Events

 Ichthyosis Awareness Month (May) is only a few short weeks away and many members of the FIRST community are enthusiastically raising awareness by planning unique and exciting events throughout the entire month.
 In addition to traditional and electronic invitations, social media posts and word of mouth, some members have even taken advantage of the vast local media channels, ensuring their events will be as meaningful and memorable as possible.
 And whether it’s a lively radio announcement, local TV interview, or a newspaper article, local media outlets are can create a local “buzz”, inspiring extraordinary interest and increased community participation.

-Sarah Hodgkinson of Woodstock, Ontario is knocking on as many doors as possible.
-Subsequently, her event, the FIRST Family Danceathon, taking place on Saturday May 11th, has gained much local media attention.
+Last year, Sarah Hodgkinson of Woodstock, Ontario knocked on as many doors as possible.
+Subsequently, her event, the FIRST Family Danceathon, took place on Saturday, May 11, 2013 and gained much local media attention.
 “Tap into your own network.
 Contact anyone you know that is connected with the media, or someone who has written an article on ichthyosis before,” she advises.
 “Also if a radio station or publication is known for promoting charities, it is much easier to get their attention.
 But don’t be shy to contact others as well.”

 Sarah believes staying optimistic and persistent makes all the difference.

 ”What’s the worst that can happen?
 They say no?
 But the best thing that can happen is they say yes, let’s sit down for an interview!”
 Sarah also suggests staying as creative as possible when developing promos, videos, and communications surrounding your event.
 For the FIRST Family Danceathon, she created a YouTube video “commercial” featuring, of course, family dancing.